Berry Cave salamander: Distribution

 This salamander is known from caves in the Ridge-and-Valley Appalachians of eastern Tennessee; its range is smaller than that of the spring salamander (Gyrinophilus porphyriticus) and is completely inside it, and the two species sometimes inhabit the same cave systems.

 Biology

 Phylogenetic analysis using nuclear and mitochondrial DNA seems to indicate that the Berry Cave salamander and the Tennessee cave salamander have diverged from the spring salamander only recently.
 The Berry Cave salamander is usually a paedomorphic species which does not undergo metamorphosis to an adult stage, instead remaining and breeding in the larval state, retaining its juvenile traits for the rest of its life.

 Status

 G. gulolineatus inhabits a limited number of caverns in the mountains of East Tennessee, and the total area it occupies is less than 5000 km2.
 In the Berry Cave for which it was named, the population seems to be declining, and its population overall is unknown.
-The International Union for Conservation of Nature has rated its conservation status as "endangered" and advocates protection of the watersheds that drain into the underground systems in which it lives.
+The International Union for Conservation of Nature has rated its conservation status as endangered and advocates protection of the watersheds that drain into the underground systems in which it lives.

+Conservation

+Given that the number of extant localities for G. gulolineatus is ≤10, it is imperative that the sites be protected from the public.
+Several localities are owned by city-, state-, and federal-government entities, protecting them from development.
+The type locality is located on private land, but it is protected by a conservation easement through the nature conservancy.
+This easement makes access possible only for individuals granted research permits.
+Further, a combination of physical measures (steel gates, fences) and video-surveillance protect all of these sensitive sites from human visitation.
+Gyrinophilus gulolineatus is listed as endangered by the state of Tennessee, which legally protects it from harassment and capture by individuals not possessing permits.
+The protection of these caves also protects the sensitive bats, fish, and other troglodytic fauna that reside in these sites.